-By June of the next year 27 pounds had been subscribed by 26 of the wealthier citizens to the bell fund.
+By June of the next year, 27 pounds had been subscribed by 26 of the wealthier citizens to the bell fund.
 The selectmen authorized town clerk Nathaniel Boynton to advise his younger brother, town treasurer Lt.
-Joseph Boynton to release to the committee a matching sum from the town treasury, as previously agreed.

-It is not known who made the bell but Captain Jonas made a Journey to Boston to Receive and bell and to make payment for same Two weeks following.
-Ephraim Hildreth, Jr., received twelve shillings for bringing the bell, no doubt by ox cart to Westford
+Joseph Boynton, to release to the committee a matching sum from the town treasury, as previously agreed.
+It is not known who made the bell, but Captain Jonas made a "Journey to Boston to Receive a bell," and to make payment for same.

-Since the meetinghouse had no steeple, a separate belifree' had to be erected.
-The site chosen was probably diagonally across from the church, at the corner of Main Stracet and Boston Road it is thought to have been on what was later to be the part of the plot of land on which the Academy was built some significance to the public.
-Its glad peals were to call them to the house of God, and its solemn tolling was to announce the passing of many a soul from earth to heaven
+Two weeks following, Ephraim Hildreth, Jr., received twelve shillings for bringing the bell, no doubt by ox cart, to Westford.
+Since the meetinghouse had no steeple, a separate "belifree" had to be erected.
+The site chosen was probably diagonally across from the church, at the corner of Main Street and Boston Road.
+It is thought to have been on what was later to be the part of the plot of land on which the Academy was built.